mhb3194/HICSS_Data/README.md

 #### Objective:
 After we have all the information in all the datasets like Users, Health_Profile, Uer_Goal, Goal_Observations, Behaviour_Determinants dataset, we need to generate behaviour change plan for the goal achievement. here, we have kept one week as standard time for generating this behaviour change plan.
 To generate plan, first, behaviour change technique is needed to be identified.
-FOr this purpose ![CALO-RE Taxonomy] (https://www.dhi.ac.uk/san/waysofbeing/data/health-jones-michie-2011a.pdf) is utilized.
+For this purpose [CALO-RE Taxonomy] (https://www.dhi.ac.uk/san/waysofbeing/data/health-jones-michie-2011a.pdf) is utilized. we give three tasks to LLM in plan generation.
+First task is to identify most appropriate three behaviour change techniques from 40 techniques identified in  [CALO-RE Taxonomy] (https://www.dhi.ac.uk/san/waysofbeing/data/health-jones-michie-2011a.pdf) based on stage of change of behaviour of an individual.
+This is done because [this paper] (https://www.researchgate.net/publication/349007558_Tailoring_Persuasive_and_Behaviour_Change_Systems_Based_on_Stages_of_Change_and_Motivation) emphaseses on tailoring behaviour change techniques based on behaviour stage of change.
+Second Task is to generate behaviour change plan for a week ,based on these identified techniques, divided into morning, afternoon and evening.

 #### Context:
 The context encapsulates the dataset entries which must be analyzed in order to generate the requisite text information.